faxina-projects/halley/README.md

 # HALLEY

-- POC using node with redis
+- POC using cache with node and redis
+- Description: using redis to cache address data by zipcode
-- Node (Express) + NGINX
+- Node (Express)

 - [HALLEY](#halley)
   - [Requisitos](#requisitos)